Clemson–South Carolina rivalry: Blood drive

-Certified SC Grown Palmetto Series
+Palmetto Series

-On August 4, 2015, leaders from the South Carolina Department of Agriculture, Clemson University, and the University of South Carolina gathered at the South Carolina State House to announce the launch of the Certified SC Grown Palmetto Series, in which the Tigers and Gamecocks will compete for the Palmetto Series trophy based primarily on head-to-head athletic competition.
+On August 4, 2015, leaders from the South Carolina Department of Agriculture, Clemson University, and the University of South Carolina gathered at the South Carolina State House to announce the launch of the Certified SC Grown Palmetto Series, in which the Tigers and Gamecocks would compete for the Palmetto Series trophy based primarily on head-to-head athletic competition.
+The Palmetto Series is comparable to other all-sport college rivalry series in the country, such as the Crosstown Cup, Bedlam Series, and Territorial Cup Series.
+It has been described as a "state championship".

-The following 13 sports will count toward the series: baseball, men's basketball, women's basketball, women's cross country, women's diving, football, men's golf, women's golf, men's soccer, women's soccer, men's tennis, women's tennis, and volleyball.
-These are all sports that either compete head-to-head or will face each other in the same tournament or meet.
-The winning team in each sport (including postseason) earns one point, while a half a point will be awarded if the teams evenly split a series throughout the year (example, if Carolina baseball were to win 2 of 3 from Clemson in the regular season, but Clemson later wins 2 of 3 in postseason play, both teams would be awarded half a point each for splitting their meetings).
-In the case of a tie in the 2015–2016 year, the winner of the schools' annual food drive and the average student athlete GPA will be used for tie breaker.
-After the 2015–2016 year, the previous year's winner will retain the Palmetto Series trophy in the event of a tie.
+As of 2024–25, the following twelve sports count toward the series: baseball, men's basketball, women's basketball, women's cross country, football, women's golf, men's soccer, women's soccer, softball, men's tennis, women's tennis, and volleyball.
+These are all sports that either compete head-to-head or face each other in the same tournament or meet.
+The winning team in each sport earns one point.
+Additionally, one point is awarded to the school with the most LIFE scholarship recipients, Palmetto Fellows scholarship recipients and entries in the Rival Play Second-Chance Promotion, respectively.